Clutch636/EmuTarkov-ServerMods/README.md

 4. Start the server & the game

 ##Note :
-The name of the mod, is the second part of the folder name The Author name is the first part of the folder name eg : SenkoSan-EnableLanMod
+The name of the mod, is the second part of the folder name\s\s The Author name is the first part of the folder name\s\s eg : SenkoSan-EnableLanMod\s\s
-SenkoSan is the author, EnableLandMod is the name
+SenkoSan is the author, EnableLandMod is the name\s\s